chrisseaton/rhizome/doc/codegen.md

 scanning over the graph seeing where they could fit over sets of nodes.

-Instruction scheduling is another interesting problem that we haven't tackled in RubyJIT.
+Instruction scheduling is another interesting problem that we haven't tackled in Rhizome.
 We've scheduled the graph, finding out when one node must have run before another and encoding that, but we haven't considered what to do with the remaining freedom we have to schedule nodes that don't have further constraints.
 If we used knowledge of how the processor works internally - how many arithmetic